 Being able to accurately source buy-to-let mortgages is one of the challenges of successfully placing cases for landlord clients.
 The marketplace for buy-to-let finance has always been very dynamic with daily changes occurring to lending criteria and product options.
-It requires skill and resourcefulness for intermediaries to determine the best solutions for each scenario presented to them.
+It requires skill and resourcefulness to determine the best solutions for each case.

 Some ‘vanilla’ cases are straightforward with few criteria issues to resolve, so finding suitable mortgage products quite often comes down to the cheapest rate currently available and the preference of the client for the rate type and term.